sholladay/pogo/README.md

 Type: `boolean`\
 Default: `false`

-If `true`, enables directory listings, so that when the request path matches a directory (as opposed to a file), the response will be an HTML page that shows some info about the directory's children. including file names, file sizes, and timestamps for when the files were created and modified.
+If `true`, enables directory listings, so that when the request path matches a directory (as opposed to a file), the response will be an HTML page that shows some info about the directory’s children. including file names, file sizes, and timestamps for when the files were created and modified.

 By default, directory listings are disabled for improved privacy, and instead a `403 Forbidden` error will be thrown when the request matches a directory.